gridlang/grid/docs/src/structure.md

 }
 ```

-And we have another module `hello.grid` with the following:
+And we have another module `hello.grid.

 ```go
 module hello